Swiss abroad make ideal bridge-builder

 Hear from our experienced language assistant, be inspired by her story, and ask her all of your burning questions.
 Our programme ambassador is a reliable contact who can provide you with a realistic idea of what we offer.

-Ask your questions now at sap@movetia.ch and we will forward them to Claire!
+Ask your questions now at sap@movetia.ch and we will forward them to Katelyn!

 Country of originUSA